jmc760/notes-app-challenge/README.md

     ./run.sh
     ```

-    This command will build the Docker images (if necessary) and bring up all the services defined in `docker-compose.yml` in detached mode (background).
+    This command will build the Docker images (if necessary) and bring up all the services defined in `docker-compose.yml` in detached mode (background), **waiting for them to become healthy** before completing.

     **Important Note for First-Time Execution:**
     The very first time you run `./run.sh`, the process may take several minutes (typically 5-15 minutes, depending on your internet connection and machine specifications).
 This is because Docker needs to download base images, install project dependencies (Node.js and Maven), and build the applications from scratch.
 Subsequent executions will be significantly faster due to Docker's build cache.